Finding a carer for your disabled child

 Find out how Gig Buddies match the interests of volunteers and adults with learning difficulties.

 Once you have found a suitable carer, arrange to meet somewhere you feel comfortable.
 This could be a cafe, the park or the home of a friend.
 Not every parent wants the carer in their home.
 It’s up to you.

-The mother to a 21-year-old daughter with Down’s syndrome says you have to be comfortable with your PA:
+The mother to a daughter aged 21 with Down’s syndrome says you have to be comfortable with your PA:

 "I have a great PA now, but it's not perfect.
 I don't really want a PA in the house if I don't know them."

 The carer should also meet your child to find out about their likes, dislikes and care needs.

 It’s important that you and your child build up trust with their carer.
 This can take time.
 It’s up to you to decide what you want out of having a carer.

 It could be someone to care for your child 24 hours a day, 7 days a week, or to walk with you and your child to the shops a couple of times a week.
 Some parents just want a carer who will call in for a cup of tea and a chat.